apache/ignite/modules/platforms/cpp/README.txt

    ignite.thin-client.dll libraries.
 The easiest way to achieve this is to either make sure these files are in %PATH%, or to put them into the output directory of your project with help of PostBuild events.
- * To start Apache Ignite as a standalone node or Windows service use ignite.exe
+ * To start GridGain as a standalone node or Windows service use ignite.exe